thefrankcolumbo/DataAppDev/Code/SQLCode/README.txt

 SQL Code README file

+20191103 created a number of views to replace stored procedures

 20191103 UPLOAD SQL View to enable S.1.2.4.2 admin – presents report of what item needs ordering [dbo].[ViewAllProductsBelowMinimumStockLevels]